Have you ever met someone who seems to have an unshakeable calm, even in the face of frustration or annoyance?

 They rarely raise their voices, lose their temper, or get into heated arguments.
 While some might chalk it up to good luck or an easygoing personality, there might be more to their composure than meets the eye.
 Here are some of the unusual habits these perpetually calm people often practice, which should shed a bit of light on their unique approaches to managing their feelings and dealing with the tough stuff in life.

 Instead of reacting impulsively to a situation, they take a moment to breathe, gather their thoughts, and consider their response.
-This pause allows them to avoid saying something they might regret and choose their words carefully.
-This pause can be as simple as counting to ten or taking a few deep breaths.
+Taking a breather allows them to avoid saying something they might regret and choose their words carefully.
+It can be as simple as counting to ten or taking a few deep breaths.
 By taking this time, they gain a sense of control over their emotions and are less likely to lash out in anger.

 3. They focus on solutions, not problems.

 Rather than dwelling on what’s wrong or who’s to blame, they channel their energy into finding solutions.
-This proactive approach prevents them from getting bogged down in negativity and helps them maintain a positive outlook.
-This habit also creates a sense of empowerment and agency, as they believe they can actively influence the outcome of a situation rather than being passive victims of circumstance.
+Being proactive prevents them from getting bogged down in negativity and helps them maintain a positive outlook.
+It also creates a sense of empowerment and agency, as they believe they can actively influence the outcome of a situation, rather than being passive victims of circumstance.

 4. They see the bigger picture.